openshift/oadp-operator/docs/design/datamover.md

 ```
 ### Data Mover Restore
-When a velero restore is triggered, the DataMover plugin looks for `DataMoverBackup` in the backup resources.
-If it encounters a `DataMoverBackup` resource, then the plugin (velero RestoreItemAction plugin) will create a `DataMoverRestore` CR in the app namespace.
+When a velero restore is triggered, the custom Velero CSI plugin looks for `DataMoverBackup` in the backup resources.
+If it encounters a `DataMoverBackup` resource, then the extended plugin (velero RestoreItemAction plugin) will create a `DataMoverRestore` CR in the app namespace.
 It will populate the CR with the details obtained from the `DataMoverBackup` resource.

 ```
 apiVersion: oadp.openshift.io/v1alpha1